 Indeed, the Obama administration believed that work requirements were completely unrelated to Medicaid’s goals.
 In a letter denying Arizona’s request for a waiver to implement Medicaid work requirements, the Obama administration concluded that work requirements “undermine access to care and do not support the objectives of the program.”
 To legally justify changing this position, the Trump administration will have to marshal evidence for a reversal.

-If states want to experiment with conditioning safety net benefits on employment, they should seek waivers from TANF, not Medicaid.
-(And in fact, they’ve already done so.)
 Had Congress wanted Medicaid to be susceptible to these kinds of waivers, it would have incorporated some notion of work and independence into Medicaid’s objectives.
 Congress did not do so.

 In fact, Congress very recently tried—and failed—to shoehorn employment into Medicaid.
 During the Republicans’ aborted attempt to pass the American Health Care Act to repeal and replace Obamacare, they introduced an amendment to permit work requirements in Medicaid.
 As CRS reports, “On March 21, 2017, a manager’s amendment to the AHCA was released which would additionally allow states to impose work requirements on non-disabled, non-elderly, non-pregnant individuals.”

 AHCA made it out of committee, but was shelved because it could not secure enough support to pass the House.
 But the fact that Congress saw the need to amend the Medicaid statute strongly implies that the statute as presently constructed does not permit work requirements.
 The Supreme Court has said that there is a “general presumption” of statutory construction that “when Congress alters the words of a statute, it must intend to change the statute’s meaning.”
 If Medicaid as written already permitted state work requirements, then the proposed AHCA amendment would not have been necessary.